Clarkson-Applied-Data-Science/IA637_Beata_Tatenda/README.md

 ---

-## Analytical SQL Queries
+## Analytics Dashboard

-Our system includes an analytics dashboard that provides operational insights into clinic performance.
-The dashboard includes four analytical queries, each designed to support scheduling decisions, workload balancing, and patient flow management.
+Our system includes an **Analytics Dashboard** that provides operational insights into clinic performance.
+These analytical queries support scheduling decisions, workload balancing, and patient flow management.
+Each query is implemented inside the `Appointment` class and displayed using tables and Matplotlib-generated charts.

-1. Daily Appointment Count
+1. **Daily Appointment Count**
    Shows how many appointments occur on each day.
-Used to understand clinic workload patterns and identify high-traffic or slow days.
+   This helps the clinic understand workload patterns and identify high-traffic or slow days.

-2. Doctor Appointment Volume (With Time Normalization)
+2. **Doctor Appointment Volume (Last 30 Days)**

-Counts the number of appointments per doctor within a recent time window (e.g., last 30 days).
-This avoids bias toward older doctors with longer history and highlights trending or high-performing providers.
+   Counts the number of appointments handled by each doctor within the last 30 days.
+   The time window prevents bias toward doctors with longer tenure and highlights current workload distribution.

-3. Appointment Check-In Conversion Rate
+3. **Appointment Check-In Conversion Rate**

-Shows the percentage of appointments that successfully result in a patient check-in.
-Helps identify no-show problems, communication issues, and the effectiveness of reminder systems.
+   Displays the percentage of scheduled appointments that result in successful patient check-ins.
+   This metric helps identify no-show rates and potential issues in reminders or communication.

-4. Most Common Appointment Times (Time-of-Day Distribution)
+4. **Most Common Appointment Times (Hourly Distribution)**

-Groups appointments by hour of the day to determine peak times and patient preferences.
-Useful for staffing, scheduling, and room allocation.
+   Groups appointments by hour of the day to reveal peak clinic hours.

-Each query is implemented in the appointment class, and results are displayed on the analytics dashboard using tables and charts.
+   Useful for staffing decisions, room allocation, and understanding patient scheduling preferences.

+All queries are executed within `appointment.py` and presented on the Dashboard using a combination of tables (for doctor volume and conversion rate) and Matplotlib-generated charts (for daily counts and hourly distributions).
+Charts are automatically saved to `/static/analytics/`.